On fully-distributed composite tests with general parametric data distributions in sensor networks: Introduction

-In order to characterize its performance and evaluate possible penalties introduced by the proposed strategy, we derive the theoretical asymptotic distribution of the statistic which allows us to compute the error probabilities (type I or II) of the test.
-Although these results are strictly valid in the asymptotic scenario, we show with numerical examples that they offer good results also in the finite length regime.
+As the L-MP does not use the full parametric model in order to implement the decision statistic, some loss of performance could be expected (e.g. because of not exploiting possible spatial correlation of the measurements).
+Then, we need to characterize the performance and evaluate possible penalties introduced by the proposed strategy.
+To this end, we derive the theoretical asymptotic distribution of the L-MP which allows us to compute the error probabilities (type I or II) of the test.
+Although these results are strictly valid in the asymptotic scenario, when the number of measurements tends to infinity, we show with numerical examples that they offer a good matching also in the finite length regime.
+Surprisingly, in some scenarios of practical interest, the L-MP performs better than other approaches, including the GLR test, which explicitly takes into account the full parametric model of the measurements.
+Some conditions are also presented that allow us to explain the main reasons for that behavior.
+Additionally, as one of the main concerns in distributed detection applications is the consumption of network resources, we also perform an analysis of the communication costs of the L-MP scheme showing its significant savings with respect to other solutions.

+The paper is organized as follows.
+In the next section we introduce the general model of the problem.
+In Sec.
+III we present the studied fully-distributed statistic and in Sec IV, we derive its asymptotic performance and discuss some important results regarding the performance of the fully-distributed test and the GLR one.
+An analysis of the communications resources for the implementation of different distributed detection schemes is also presented.
+In Sec V, we evaluate the studied fully-distributed statistic and other competing solutions in the context of spectrum sensing for cognitive radio networks.
+We finally draw the main conclusion in Sec.
+VI.
+We leave the proof of the asymptotic results to the appendix.